icon_hamburger@3x

 No Water at Work?
 Here’s What You Need to Do Immediately

-Here’s a practical guide to what to do next.
+Below is a practical guide to what to do next.

-Under HSE regulations, every workplace must have:
+Under HSE guidance, every workplace must have:

 • Flushing toilets connected to an effective drainage system